3zzazakl/alx-pre_course/0x01-git/README.md

-This is a git directory
+This is a README FILE for main Branch